 This ranking appears to indicate that practical concerns, helpful information, accessibility, and a proactive approach, are the most valued but only the highest ranked characteristic showed limited variation based on median and mode responses.
-Further analysis was necessary especially given the median and modes found for the two lowest rated characteristics.
+Further analysis was necessary especially given the median and modes found for the two lowest rated characteristics (Table 9).
+Significant findings from comparison between responses from Hispanic students and non-Hispanics appear in Table 11 with Pearson's r, labeled as r in the table, provided for effect size (Field, 2013).